Disclosure: This meal was provided for me; all opinions are my own.

 - Location: 2810 Cabrillo Hwy N, Half Moon Bay, CA 94019

 This small restaurant on Pacific Coast Highway has a standard exterior, but the interior makes you feel as if you have been whisked away to Italy.
 The stone and marble walls/floors combine with the picturesque Italian landscape photos that are hanging on the walls.
-Many of the waiters even have an Italian accent which compliments the atmosphere.
+Many of the waiters even have an Italian accent that compliments the atmosphere.

 I walked around the restaurant and saw both the pizza oven and the beautiful private dining area (above), before taking my seat and looking over the menu.